 The void of sports perhaps rang the loudest in 2020; Wimbledon, March Madness, the Boston Marathon and the Tokyo Olympic Games seemed to disappear into the ether.

 Yet in many ways, sport, including its absence, told us just about everything we needed to know about this strange and devastating year, a year in which Korean baseball, marble racing, an NBA-sponsored HORSE Challenge and a so-so documentary about Michael Jordan temporarily replaced some of America’s favorite pastimes.

 “Stick to sports” is a mantra trotted out by some critics whenever an athlete gives an opinion that moves beyond the parameters of the game.
 But this year, sticking to sports meant seeing how Covid-19 infiltrated every aspect of life on earth.

 While much of the world was still dismissing Covid-19 as something only China had to deal with, some 40,000 fans from the small city of Bergamo watched their beloved Atalanta make its debut in the storied Champions League.
 The historic moment for the soccer-loving city quickly became a perfect storm.
 “A biological bomb,” scientists later said to describe the game, as close to 200,000 cases in the northern reaches of Italy traced back to those 90 minutes.

 The absence of sports sent a powerful message

 Sticking to sports underscored how the games cannot, always, go on, and that when they don’t, we tend to sit up and pay attention.
-The NBA’s suspension of its season in March helped peel back America’s coronavirus blinders, the ones that were keeping many people from grasping that a virus does not heed national or international borders -- that it wasn’t about “them” or “those people.”
+The NBA’s suspension of its season in March helped peel back America’s coronavirus blinders, the ones that were keeping many people from grasping that a virus does not heed national or international borders – that it wasn’t about “them” or “those people.”

 Sports offered an example in microcosm of the tensions between public health concerns and economic imperatives.
 The $100 billion sports industry generates approximately 3 million jobs in the United States alone, from athletic trainers to umpires, coaches to commentators.
 But most employed in some segment of the sports world live paycheck to paycheck, hourly wage workers who run the concession stands in America’s arenas, take tickets or provide security on the floor.

 In the early days of the pandemic, the plight of these workers demonstrated just how fragile the American workforce is.
 As leagues failed to find structural and systemic solutions to support vulnerable workers, star athletes stepped up – Kevin Love, Zion Williams – and presented temporary solutions while simultaneously magnifying the stark paycheck chasm between the workers on the court and those in the stands.

 In the absence of any national plan to beat back the virus, sport had stops and starts to its return, a return enabled by vast resources that schools and small business owners simply did not have.
 While Major League Baseball went back and forth over a rash of ideas to salvage some kind of a season, the National Women’s Soccer League (NWSL) successfully launched a closed-door version of its Challenge Cup, completing a 23-game tournament that featured eight teams and no positive Covid-19 tests.

 Sports as worldwide social justice platform

 The success of the NWSL tournament (leave it to the women!) laid the groundwork for basketball’s launch, with both the WNBA’s “wubble” and NBA’s “bubble” safeguarding safe play, as well as the return of the most politically progressive and vocal teams.
-Indeed, with the national revitalization of Black Lives Matter in the wake of the killings of George Floyd and Breonna Taylor, no league was better prepared to use its platform as a call to political action than the WNBA, which dedicated its 2020 season to “The Justice Movement.
+Indeed, with the national revitalization of Black Lives Matter in the wake of the killings of George Floyd and Breonna Taylor, no league was better prepared to use its platform as a call to political action than the WNBA, which dedicated its 2020 season to “The Justice Movement.”

 As WNBA play resumed in July, sticking to sports meant watching players from multiple teams come together in support against the Senate campaign of Atlanta Dream co-owner Kelly Loeffler, entering Florida’s IMG Academy Arena “wubble” wearing shirts that proclaimed VOTE WARNOCK (referring to Loeffler’s Democratic opponent Raphael Warnock), a move that further agitated Loeffler, who had already expressed her disapproval of the league’s warm-up jerseys that declared BLACK LIVES MATTER on the front, and SAY HER NAME on the back.

 “We are @WNBA players, but like the late Great John Lewis said, we are also ordinary people with extraordinary vision,” tweeted Seattle Storm star Sue Bird in response to Loeffler’s public statement. “@ReverendWarnock has spent his life fighting for the people and we need him in Washington.”